JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 GI samples are much more expensive to generate than DI samples (tracing paths is more expensive than looping over a list of light sources), so for initial sampling, we only generate 1 sample.

 We start by tracing a ray along a random direction chosen from a uniform hemisphere distribution.
+At some point I also want to try using [spatiotemporal blue noise](https://github.com/electronicarts/fastnoise).
+Although DLSS-RR recommends white noise, the docs do say that blue noise with a sufficiently long period can also work.

-At the hit point, we need to obtain an estimate of the incoming irradiance, which becomes the outgoing radiance towards the current pixel, i.e. the path's contribution.
+At the ray's hit point, we need to obtain an estimate of the incoming irradiance, which becomes the outgoing radiance towards the current pixel, i.e. the path's contribution.

 <center>